I need to do WHAT? Processing your first access to information request

 - If you’ve prepared an index of records, it’s a good idea to send a copy of this in the response package to the applicant.
 This will provide them a thorough explanation of what information is included and in the event that information was not provided, they will have an understanding of why which may prevent a review with our office.

 - If you need help with preparing response letters to applicants in accordance with FOIP or LA FOIP, please check out some sample letter templates You can scroll through, select the letter which best suits your situation and start writing.
+Please note that we did not create these templates, but nonetheless, are a good starting point.
 Wow, what a timesaver!

 - If an applicant has questions about the response that has been provided, do your best to explain the information that was provided, why information may have been withheld completely, or in part under a certain section of the act, this too may save you from a review.